Aptly named after the highest peak on Mount Rainer, Columbia Crest represents the pinnacle of Washington State Wine.

 Nestled alongside the Columbia River in eastern Washington, Columbia Crest was the very first winery in the acclaimed Horse Heaven Hills AVA.
-And since opening our doors in 1982, the winery has maintained its commitment to quality, our Wasthington state heritage and craftsmanship.
+Since opening our doors in 1982, the winery has maintained its commitment to quality, our Wasthington State heritage and craftsmanship.

 From the vineyard to the glass, Columbia Crest wines are an extraordinary expression of craftsmanship.
-With a large body of acclaim, Columbia Crest winery delivers a steadfast promise with each bottle—world-class wines from a world-class wine region.
+With a large body of acclaim, such as #1 Wine of the Year from Wine Spectator in December 2009, Columbia Crest winery delivers a steadfast promise with each bottle—world-class wines from a world-class wine region.